Michaeladze/useReactiveForm/README.md

 ##### Config keys:
     fields: T - Form fields / structure
-    deps?: boolean[] - Array of boolean dependencies that trigger re-render schema?: any - Validation schema
+    deps?: any[] - Array of dependencies that trigger re-render schema?: any - Validation schema
     separator?: string - Separator for name property of inputs. _ is set by default
     validateOnChange?: boolean - Validate on input change